 Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Norfolk Southern Corporation (NSC) Investors With Losses Exceeding $250K of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed Norfolk Southern Corporation ("Norfolk Southern" or the "Company") (NYSE: NSC) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Norfolk securities between October 28, 2020 and March 3, 2023, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/nsc.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed Norfolk Southern Corporation ("Norfolk Southern" or the "Company") NSC and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Norfolk securities between October 28, 2020 and March 3, 2023, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/nsc.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.